hm-lang/core/proposals/README.md

 ## for loops

 ```
-# for-loop with counter that is immutable inside the for-loop's block:
+# for-loop with counter that is readonly inside the for-loop's block:
 for Value: int < 10
     # Value goes from 0 to 9 by 1;
     # Value is not allowed to be mutated (defined with `:`).